 The reasons for selecting dental implants vary from person to person.
-However, we ultimately want to enjoy our meals with family and friends, pain free with a beautiful, confident, proud smile.
+However, we ultimately want to enjoy our meals with family and friends - pain-free with a beautiful, confident, proud smile.

 Every natural tooth has a periodontal ligament attached.
 These ligaments send signals to the brain to keep producing fresh bone cells while we function and place stress on our teeth.
 When we are missing our teeth, no longer is that stimulus sent to the brain to keep producing bone cells.
-Our bodies response is to actually atrophy or shrink in size where there are missing teeth.
-As a result, adjacent teeth that once previously had a tooth next to it, show gum recession from the bone shrinking in that area.
+Our body's response is to actually atrophy or shrink in size where there are missing teeth.
+As a result, adjacent teeth that once previously had a tooth next to them show gum recession from the bone shrinking in that area.
 In our mouths, as a result of the gum recession, root exposure and bone loss, your tooth or teeth become compromised and potentially fail from lacking the necessary support.

 How Dental Implants Work

 If you are missing all of your teeth on one arch or both, you can once again regain that confidence and ability to function much the same as you did with your natural teeth.
-On the upper ridge, if four implants are placed into the bone, we can cut the denture back into a horseshoe shape so once again you will be able to feel your palate.
+On the upper ridge, if four implants are placed into the bone, we can cut the denture back into a horseshoe shape, so once again, you will be able to feel your palate.
 No more gagging on the upper dentures if you suffer from this.